azzajess/USB-Shifter-to-Thrustmaster-Wheelbase/README.md

 Might work on other wheelbases but have only tested it on a T300 RS GT + PS4 (GT7)

 IRTV Forums suggest it will also work on TMX wheelbase.
-It might work on any wheelbase that uses the TH8A Mini-Din (PS2) port
+It might work on any wheelbase that uses the TH8A Mini-Din (PS2) port (had a report of TS-XW wheelbase not playing nice?
+Let me know how you go)

 ## Pre-requisuite Knowledge
 * You will need to know how to solder wires